Darkglass-Electronics/Plugin-Dev-Setup/CATEGORIES.md

 This document contains information on plugin categories implemented on the [Darkglass Anagram](https://www.darkglass.com/products/anagram/).

-As of v1.5.0 Anagram has the following plugin categories:
+The Anagram has the following plugin categories:

  - Amp & Cabs
  - Overdrive & Distortion